Nogfel/Data-Engineering-Nanodegree/Udacity_final_project/README.md

 # Udacity's Capstone Project

+<font color='red'>It seems that I did not dowloaded all partitions of the parquet file.
+I have 9 parts here, but it seems to be 13 of them.<br>
+I will have to remake the `dim_port` table.
+There is no way of knowing from which airport in a city the person is arriving at.
+So I do not need the airport table (take it off).
+In case I face some problems because of this, I doubt it because in the rubric is told we have to use a minimum of two datasources with at least two different formats (I am using .csv and parquet), I can get the datasource about us-demographics.</font>

 ## Important Observation
 This project consists on a series of python scripts to be executed in a specific order, to be displayed, in order to generate a Data Warehouse in Redshift containing information on imigration to the US _(project suggested by Udacity)_.